-Corcoran College of Art and Design, located in Washington, District Of Columbia, is a nonprofit private art institution that offers interested students career training in the fields of art and design.
-More than twenty different programs are offered at Corcoran College of Art and Design, with a Master's degree being the highest level offered.
-Here are the programs with more popularity among aspiring artists:
+Corcoran College of Art and Design, located in Washington, DC, is a nonprofit private art institution that offers interested students training in the fields of art and design.
+Corcoran College of Art and Design has at least twenty different programs available to students, and it awards degrees up to a Master's degree.
+The more popular programs among aspiring artists are shown below:

 - Fine Studio Arts